 - You’ve already got some idea about the specific groups or types of people who can benefit from your knowledge.

-As you do this, the goal is to simply start thinking about how what you’re offering would differ for each of these groups.
-Once you have a decent sized list of the types of groups you can serve, go ahead and pick 3 that stand out to you (you can always come back and do these steps over again, so don’t stress too much about which ones to choose!)
+Once you have a decent-sized list of the types of groups you can serve, go ahead and pick 3 that stand out to you (you can always come back and do these steps over again, so don’t stress too much about which ones to choose!)

-- Markets you have a particular interest in, and that you’ve already started to think about the specific ways you can help (like the copywriting for musicians example above!).
+- Consider markets you have a particular interest in, and that you’ve already started to think about the specific ways you can help.
 You’ve got to love what you’re teaching – avoid picking something because you think it’s better, but that you know you’re going to struggle to get excited about.

-- Markets for which you have an existing email list of potential customers (your list might include past customers, your own opt-in email list, industry contacts, LinkedIn connections focussed on an industry, etc. This can be a huge head start.)
+- Consider markets for which you have an existing email list of potential customers (your list might include past customers, your own opt-in email list, industry contacts, LinkedIn connections focussed on an industry, etc. This can be a huge head start.)

 Armed with our most promising niches, this next step is where you hit the virtual pavement to answer the question, “Now that I know WHO I might want to get in front of, WHAT are the problems that they have, that I can help them solve?”

-One of the biggest pitfalls course creators make is to decide the course that they want to teach FIRST, then go hunting for people with the problem.
+One of the biggest pitfalls course creators make is to build a course teaching what they want to teach FIRST, then go hunting for people with the problem.
 You will have more success if, instead, you go looking for the PAINS your audience has relating to your area of expertise, and then put together the course that solves their specific problems (and not the other way around).

 You’ve got multiple courses you could create – the goal here is to pick the one that is MOST needed by your audience (and that has an audience size that is just right).